timdeschryver/timdeschryver.dev/content/posts/google-maps-as-an-angular-component/index.md

 We already saw a [`YouTube Player` component](https://github.com/angular/components/tree/master/src/youtube-player) in [v8.2.0](https://github.com/angular/components/releases/tag/8.2.0), which is explored in [Craig](https://twitter.com/phenomnominal)'s [article](https://dev.to/phenomnominal/the-new-angular-youtube-player-component-2cn6).

-These new integrations with existing JavaScript APIs are making it easier for us to do our jobs, and I'm curious in other new components that will be released in the upcoming versions!
+These new integrations with existing JavaScript APIs are making it easier for us to do our jobs, and I'm curious about the other new components that will be released in the upcoming versions!

 ### Setup